Hiking is one of my favorite ways to enjoy the greenery (and awesome weather) in Atlanta.

 Hike to the top of the weirdest and most random intrusion of igneous rock around: Atlanta’s famous Stone Mountain.
 It’s about a mile up to the top and some parts are very steep but there are handrails.
 You’ll be rewarded with stunning views of Atlanta at the top.

-You have to pay to enter the park (around $10), or you can park for free in Stone Mountain Village and walk ten minutes into the park.
+You have to pay to park in the park (around $20), or you can park for free in Stone Mountain Village and walk ten minutes into the park.
 The trail up the mountain starts near the bathrooms.
 Stone Mountain driving directions and the trail map.

 *Be prepared to pay at least $3 for parking unless otherwise noted.